SSaquif/docker-notes/README.md

 # a new ubuntu shell will show up
 dock run -it ubuntu

+# Run Shell Sessions Inside Containers
+# Super useful to test if everything
+# is working as expected inside the container
+docker run -it first-dockerized-app sh # alpine docker run -it first-dockerized-app bash # ubuntu

+# get help about image command
+docker image

+# list all docker images and details
+docker image ls
+# or
+docker images

+# run app from any directory using image name, after image creation
+docker run image-name

+# pulling image from dockerhub
+docker pull image-id

 # list of running processes/containers
 docker ps

 # list all containers (stopped ones too)
 docker ps -a
 ```

 ## References